 Let your style guide you to sources that match your aesthetic.
 From here, the site has filters that let you search for art within a specific range or even within a color palette.
 Narrow down the options to availability and your budget and then complement your acquisition of art you love.

 If you're interested in acquiring some new art and stay within a budget, you can buy paintings, prints, and photographs with the click of a button.
 There's a wide variety of options ranging from popular art prints to handmade pieces and even one of a kind creations.

 Original art and Reproductions

-The artwork is the creation of the artist and the reproduction is what comes after.
+The artwork is the creation of the artist, and reproduction is what comes after.
 The artist creates the original.
-If the artist makes a copy with own hands or under his/her supervision that is an original copy.
+If the artist makes a copy with his own hands, that is an original copy.

-A reproduction is a copy, there is no creative process involved.
-Reproduction can also vary widely in cost depending on the level of details and type of material that is printed on.
+A reproduction is a copy; there is no creative process involved.
+Reproduction can also vary widely in cost.
+It all depends on the level of details and the type of material that is printed on.

 An art gallery is a building or space for the display of art, usually from the gallery's own collection.
 It might be in public or private ownership and may be accessible to all or have restrictions in place.
 Although primarily concerned with visual art, art galleries are often used as a venue for hosting themed temporary exhibitions which often include sales or loans from curated selection or collection.

 An emerging artist is in the early stages of his career, someone who’s caught the eye of an art critic or gallery, but hasn’t yet established a solid reputation among art buyers.
 That is the focus for clients with a modest budget.